Lecture 4: Conditional Probabilities

 \[0.20 + 0.10 + 0.10 = 0.40,\]

-Note how, for outcomes satisfying the condition \(L > 2\), the ratios of the probabilities stay the same: \(L = 3\) used to be twice as likely as \(L = 4\), and that is still the case after conditioning.
+Note how, for outcomes satisfying the condition \(L > 2\), the ratios of the probabilities stay the same: \(L = 3\) used to be twice as probable as \(L = 4\) for instance, and that is still the case after conditioning.

 \[P(L = l \mid L > 2) = \frac{P(L = l \cap L > 2)}{P(L > 2)} = \frac{P(L = l)}{P(L > 2)} \quad \text{for} \quad l = 3, 4, 5.\]